 Each semester university proves 300 places for medical newbies.
 International students especially benefit from studying in the capital of the country.
 Berlin is a center of action not only in Germany but in entire Europe.

-This city will satisfy all tastes with cultural activities, music, festivals and going out opportunities.
+This city will satisfy all tastes with cultural activities, music, festivals, and going out opportunities.
 Moreover, Berlin is more affordable than Heidelberg for example.

-Currently University charges administrative fees of 265 EUR per semester.
+Currently, University charges administrative fees of 265 EUR per semester.

 The Technical University of Munich or just TUM is located in the south of the country and ranked as THE best university in Germany!
 TUM is primarily a research university, which of course only benefits your studies and opportunities for a doctorate.

 TUM is a member of the TU9 – the largest and most notable German alliance of technical institutes.
-Furthermore, the technical University of Munich among the leading technical universities in Germany and Europe.
+Furthermore, the technical University of Munich is among the leading technical universities in Germany and Europe.

 Students of TUM go through the pre-clinical section together with students of Ludwig Maximilian University and the clinic phase is complete separately.
 Degree in medicine at TUM costs only 150 EUR per semester.
 However, keep in mind that Munich is the most expensive city in the country.